-U Can Share Food Drive: Hunger Knows No Season
+U Can Share Food Drive: Together We Can

 Each year, schools, churches and community members contribute food and funds for the largest food drive on the South Plains.

-KCBD will be live to cover the U Can Share Food Drive Monday through Saturday at the United at 4th and Milwaukee.
+KCBD will be live to cover the U Can Share Food Drive Monday through Saturday at the United at 82nd and Frankford.

 The more food and funds brought to these locations, the more Christmas boxes the SPFB can make for the holidays.